matt-powelldev2784/Redry_Image_Library_Client/README.md

 # React Image Library Client

 An image library client similar to Unsplash or iStock.
-Built to compliment back end create using node js: Github server code https://github.com/matt-powelldev2784/AWS_EC2_Lamda_Image_Library
+Built to compliment back end created using NodeJS, Express, MongoDB and AWS.
+Github server code
+https://github.com/matt-powelldev2784/AWS_EC2_Lamda_Image_Library

 The library is user generated.
 Users can upload images with the uploader name,